 However, there are things people do in a relationship without being aware that they’re actually disrespecting their partner.
 As an example, using a rude word when you argue with them, cheating on them, talking negatively about them to your family or friends and etc.

-It’s true that nobody perfects, if they’re being disrespect by mistake, learn to forgive them.
+It’s true that nobody perfects, if they’re being disrespectful by mistake, learn to forgive them.
 Ask them to improve this and learn from their mistake.
 You also need to be prepared to apologize sincerely when you made a mistake.

-You can’t always be the same page with your partner, that’s perfectly fine and it’s normal in every relationship.
+You can’t always be on the same page with your partner, that’s perfectly fine and it’s normal in every relationship.
 That’s why, when the differences arise, it’s important for you to discuss with them respectfully.
 Take time to listen to your partner when they share their opinion.

 5- Express your love